prakher1992/code_editor/README.md

 ## Obtaining & Configuring the Gemini API Key

-To enable AI-powered code suggestions, the backend uses Google Gemini via the @google/generative-ai SDK.
+To enable **AI-powered code suggestions**, the backend uses **Google Gemini via the @google/generative-ai SDK**.
-Follow these steps to obtain and configure your Gemini API key.
+These steps has been followed to obtain and configure the Gemini API key.

 ### Step 1 -  Create / Sign In to Your Google Account